dita-ot/docs/README.md

 ## Building the documentation output

-To generate additional topics and build the HTML and PDF versions of the documentation as included in DITA-OT releases, run the Ant build script from the root level of the `docs` repository by entering `ant` on the command line.
+To generate additional topics and build the HTML and PDF versions of the documentation as included in DITA-OT releases, run the Gradle build script from the root level of the `docs` repository and pass the path to your DITA-OT installation as a parameter:

+    ./gradlew -PditaHome=../dita-ot/src/main

 You can also specify a single output format.
 To build HTML output, enter the following on the command line:

-    ant html
+    ./gradlew -PditaHome=../dita-ot/src/main html

 Output will be generated in the `/out` folder of the `docs` repository.
 This folder is created automatically if it doesn't exist. _(Git ignores the contents of this folder so you don't inadvertently commit these transient files.)_

-**NOTE:** The build script assumes that the `$DITA_HOME` environment variable or the `dita.home` Ant property points to a working DITA-OT installation.
-If neither is set or you need to override the value, you can also set it on the command line.

-either:

-    export DITA_HOME=/path/to/dita-ot
-    ant ...

-or:

-    ant -Ddita.home=/path/to/dita-ot

 ## Building with development versions of DITA Open Toolkit